abui-am/gitgud/README.md

 2. Includes the current branch name for context-aware commit messages
 3. Provides context from the last commit (hash, author, date, and message)
 4. Sends the diff to OpenAI to generate a meaningful commit message following the Conventional Commits format
-5. Shows you the suggested commit message and asks for confirmation
+5. Shows you the suggested commit message with retry options
+6. **NEW**: Press `r` or `retry` to regenerate the message until you're satisfied
-6. If you confirm, stages all changes and commits them with the AI-generated message
+7. If you confirm, stages all changes and commits them with the AI-generated message

 **Important**: You can customize the commit message format by creating or editing the `.autocommit.md` file.
 Since this file is in `.gitignore`, you'll need to create it in each repository where you use this tool.